rohitsinghlab/usher/README.md

 - **GPU acceleration**: Full PyTorch implementation with CUDA support
 - **Flexible metrics**: Support for both cosine and Euclidean distance metrics

+## Example Notebook

+For a complete walkthrough, see the [scGPT example notebook](example_notebooks/scGPT_example.ipynb) which demonstrates aligning Xenium spatial transcriptomics data to scRNA-seq using scGPT embeddings.

 ## Citation